napari/docs/docs/plugins/advanced_topics/npe2_migration_guide.md

   --help          Show this message and exit.
 ```

-### 2. Ensure your plugin is intalled in your environment
+### 2. Ensure your plugin is installed in your environment

 This step is critical: your first-generation plugin *must* be installed
 in your currently active environment for `npe2 convert` to find it.